rur/treetop-client/API.markdown

 Wrap basic DOM modification procedures to incorporate the mount/unmount process when attaching or detaching an element from a web page.

-### treetop.mountReplace
+### treetop.mount

+Attach a new template fragment to the DOM replacing an existing DOM node.
-Run unmount procedure on the old element, then replace it in the DOM with the new element, and run the mount procedure on the new element.
+The unmount procedure is run on the old element, then it is replaced with the new element.
+The mount procedure is then run on the new element.

 ```
+var newElm = document.createElement("p");
 var oldElm = document.getElementById("my-section");
-var newElm = document.createElement("p");
-treetop.mountReplace(newElm, oldElm);
+treetop.mount(newElm, oldElm);
 ```

 ##### Usage

 ```
-treetop.mountReplace( [HTMLElement], [HTMLElement] );
+treetop.mount( [HTMLElement], [HTMLElement] );
 ```

 ##### Arguments: